 STORY BEHIND THE OUTREACH PROGRAMME

-On getting to the tutorial centre, he saw firsthand the lacklustre attitude with which majority of those admission seekers approached their exams and the helplessness some of them felt, and it broke his heart.
+On getting to the tutorial centre, he saw firsthand the lacklustre attitude with which majority of those admission seekers approached their decisive exams as well as the cluelessness some of them felt in preparing for their papers, and it broke his heart.
 It broke his heart to see young boys and girls who had given up on themselves so soon.
 It disturbed him to see teenagers who were at sea on how they could get themselves on the career path they desired.
-Simult went back home crestfallen, totally forgetting about the 5th year anniversary of Naija Campus Tales.
+Simult went back home crestfallen, totally forgetting about the 5th anniversary of Naija Campus Tales.
 Instead, he started thinking about how he could help these promising minds harness the inherent potentials to which they seemed oblivious.

 With a target to reach 5,000 youths, Omoya Simult had to set up a team that began going on outreaches from one school to another, from one tutorial centre to another.
 By March 13, 2020, barely two weeks after the conception of the idea, the team had reached over 1,000 teenagers who would be writing either 2020 UTME or WASSCE in Oyo State.
 Based on the achievement of this milestone, activities of the organisation were gladly moved to Ekiti State on March 15, 2020, with the intention of replicating similar feat.

 The organisation set up a new team in Ekiti State and conducted a pilot session that intimated the new team members with the full range of its activities.
 At the end of the first week of activities in Ekiti State, which amounted to the third week of the outreach programme altogether, the organisation had reached over 1,500 teenagers from 13 schools and tutorial centres across two states of Nigeria.